Make-School-Courses/DevOps-Security/02-data-security/README.md

 # Class 2: Data

 ## Intro

-Are people trying to steal your personal data?
+- Are people trying to steal your personal data?
-Is stealing your data worth anything?
+  - Is stealing your data worth anything?
-Who has my data and what kind of data do they have?
+  - Who has my data and what kind of data do they have?
+- Honeypots

 ## Objectives

   - Campare contrast and evaluate what data is
   - Identify data that is available about you
   - List the repercussions of data security